-Proxy - Biocept, Inc.

-Annual Meeting of Stockholders

-June 28, 2018, 8:00 A.M.
-(Local Time)

-This Proxy is Solicited on Behalf of the Board of Directors
+Proxy - Biocept, Inc. Annual Meeting of Stockholders June 5, 2020 at 1:30 p.m.
+(Pacific Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned appoints Michael W. Nall and Timothy C. Kennedy (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution and revocation, to vote all the shares of common stock of Biocept, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the offices of Biocept, Inc., located at 5810 Nancy Ridge Drive, San Diego, California 92121, on June 28, 2018, at 8:00 A.M., local time and any adjournments or postponement thereof.
+The undersigned appoints Michael W. Nall and Timothy C. Kennedy (the "Named Proxies") Ine undersigned appoints Microsel VV.
+Nail and Timothy C. Rennedy (the "Named Provide") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of Biocept, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held on Friday, June 5, 2020 at 1:30 p.m.
+PT and all adjournments thereof.